giannisfourfouris/giannisfourfouris/README.md

 ### 😎 Hey!
 I'm Giannis Fourfouris.

-- 🔭 I’m currently working as a AI & Data Analytics Engineer at Performance Technologies.
+- 🔭 I’m fascinated by AI and data and love exploring what they can do.
 - 🔥 I love solving problems and create solutions.
 - 💻 I enjoy writing code and learn anything about it.
 <!--